Hymenoxys helenioides

 Hymenoxys helenioides is a North American species of flowering plant in the daisy family known by the common name intermountain rubberweed.
 It is native to Arizona, Utah, Colorado, and New Mexico in the western United States.

 Hymenoxys helenioides is a perennial herb up to 50 cm tall.
 One plant generally produces as many as 50 flower heads.
 Each head has 10–16 ray flowers and 50–150 disc flowers.

+Taxonomy

+In 1904 Hymenoxys helenioides was scientifically described and named by Theodore D. A. Cockerell.
+It is classified in the genus Hymenoxys within the family Asteraceae.
+It has no subspecies and has three heterotypic synonyms.